 Connecting with Students

-Cornell Career Services sponsors a variety of programs that provide alumni, parents, and other professionals an opportunity to offer hands-on experience or an information interview to current students interested in exploring different career fields.
+Cornell Career Services sponsors a variety of programs that provide alumni, parents, and other professionals an opportunity to offer hands-on experience or an informational interview to current students interested in exploring different career fields.
 Alumni often tell us that participation in these programs is one of their most rewarding volunteer experiences.

 As Cornell’s university-wide knowledge sharing platform, CUeLINKS (Learning, Informing, Networking=Knowledge Sharing) connects students with alumni to get the most out of the powerful Cornell community.
 Create a profile and start sharing your expertise and experience one-on-one with Cornell students.
 Volunteer your time based on your schedule and interests.
 Join the community and become a knowledge sharer.
 Students connect with Alumni through a message platform or will request a meeting (virtual or in person), but you can explore the Discussion Page and respond to student and alumni questions to share your experience and knowledge.